-Vesting occurs when you acquire ownership.
-Does your employer offer a retirement savings plan such as a 401(k), traditional pension, or profit-sharing plan?
-Did you receive a stock option grant as a year-end bonus?
+Vesting occurs when an employee acquires ownership.
+Does an employer offer a retirement savings plan such as a 401(k), traditional pension, or profit-sharing plan?
+Do they distribute a stock option grant as a year-end bonus?
 These employee benefits and others like them are often tied to a timeline known as a vesting schedule.
-The vesting schedule determines when you acquire full ownership of the benefit.
+The vesting schedule determines when an employee acquires full ownership of the benefit.

-For example, your employer grants you 10,000 stock options as a thank-you for a job well done, but it may not be time to go mansion shopping just yet.
-The options may not actually be yours until you're vested.
-If the options are subject to a vesting schedule, you don't actually own the right to exercise your options until some time in the future.
+For example, an employer grants an employee 10,000 stock options as a thank-you for a job well done.
+But it may not be time to go mansion shopping just yet.
+The options may not actually be distributed to an employee until they're vested.
+If the options are subject to a vesting schedule, the employee won't actually own the right to exercise their options until some time in the future.
 Some stock option plans allow for immediate vesting, while others may delay vesting.
 Consider these three alternatives for a four-year vesting schedule:

 - 25 percent each year

 - 50 percent in years two and four

 - 100 percent in year four

 In addition, there are two permissible vesting schedules for employer contributions to most 401(k) and other defined contribution plans: